9. Designing functions#

 ## 0.73106 0.88080 0.95257 0.98201

-Of course, such names are less convenient.
-However, backticks let us refer to them in any context.
+Such names are less convenient but backticks allow us to refer to them in any setting.

 x <- list(spam="a", eggs="b", `eggs and spam`="c", best.spam.ever="d")